emwap/stream-paper/paper.md

 responsible for initializing memory and the inner monad `N` is responsible for reading and writing that memory.
 We can let `M a` be `(a,s)` and `N a` be `(s -> (a,s))` if we forego in-place updates.
 We recognize them as the writer monad and the state monad.
-These two monads, when combined, results in the functional stream representation.
+Combining these two monads results in the functional stream representation.

 # Related work